 From Fujian to Paris: Mazu’s Global Journey Continues

-Mazu, the Chinese sea goddess, extends her global journey from Fujian to Paris, uniting communities and building bridges across cultures.
+Mazu, the Chinese sea goddess, embarks on a global journey from Fujian to Paris, uniting communities and building bridges across cultures.

 A special ceremony took place on August 15 at the Meizhou Mazu Temple in Putian, Fujian Province.
 It marked the enshrinement of the goddess Mazu’s spirit at the French Mazu Cultural Association in Paris.
 The event shows how a centuries-old sea goddess from China continues to unite people around the world.